Sculptures to be Displayed at Lakefront Park

-In November, Hellmund's project "Biking the Berlin Wall" was included in the second annual Julius G. Blocker '53 Cultural Showcase.
+During his senior year, his work was part of Geneva Night Out, a monthly celebration of arts and culture in downtown Geneva.
+His sculptures were on display at Lake City Hobby in December.
+Hellmund's project "Biking the Berlin Wall" was included in the second annual Julius G. Blocker '53 Cultural Showcase on campus in November.
 His work was geared toward exploring the visual and cultural side of Berlin.
-Earlier this fall, The Hartsbrook School, in Hadley, Mass. installed his piece, "Simplicity I."
+Earlier in the year, The Hartsbrook School, in Hadley, Mass., installed his piece, "Simplicity I."

-He was also one of only 19 sculptors nationwide (and the youngest and least experienced by far) to have been included in the 2012 Biennial Sculpture Invitational at the Krasl Arts Center in St. Joseph, Michigan.
+The Shelburne Falls, Mass., native was also one of only 19 sculptors nationwide (and the youngest and least experienced by far) to have been included in the 2012 Biennial Sculpture Invitational at the Krasl Arts Center in St. Joseph, Michigan.
 For his work "On Upward Wing," he found the materials in a scrap yard near Geneva.
 That sculpture is now part of the permanent collection at Lake Michigan College.

 "Being accepted to that invitational was humbling," says Hellmund.
 "It was thrilling, and the thrill has continued on."

-Fellowships helped him travel to Germany and Japan to study architecture, and along the way he met and learned from various artists.
+While at HWS, fellowships helped him travel to Germany and Japan to study architecture, and along the way he met and learned from various artists.

 From exploring 1,000-year-old palaces in Japan to bonding with sculptors in England to scouring scrap yards, Hellmund draws on wide-ranging sources to inspire his work in architecture, sculpture and photography.